Benchasiri Park

 Built on 11.6 acre next door to the Emporium and Emsphere shopping complex, it serves to commemorate the fifth cycle (sixtieth) birthday anniversary of Queen Sirikit on 12 August 1992.
 Construction began in 1990 on land which originally housed the Bangkok Meteorological Department until its relocation to Bang Na.
 Built around an ornamental lake, it contains 12 pieces of contemporary sculpture by Thai artists and is often used for open-air events.

 It can be reached from Phrom Phong Station (Sukhumvit Line of the BTS Skytrain), and is located between Soi 22 and 24.

+This park also allows reclining, unlike other parks.